inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Should include profile management, notification settings, and theme preferences
    - Requires integration with Supabase auth for user profile updates

-3. **Restaurant Statistics Dashboard**
+3. **Analytics Enhancements**
-   - Complete the analytics dashboard with more interactive visualizations
+   - ✅ Complete the analytics dashboard with interactive visualizations
-   - Add export functionality for analytics data
+   - ✅ Add export functionality for analytics data
-   - Implement time-based filtering for better analysis capabilities
+   - ✅ Implement time-based filtering for better analysis
+   - Consider adding more advanced metrics like conversion rates and engagement scores
+   - Implement custom date range selection for more granular filtering

 ### Instructions for Next Developer
 1. **Setup**